 During the summer months, all students wear the prescribed black Roman sandals as indicated by the school's online uniform provider.
-During winter, only black leather, low heel, standard lace up school shoes are accepted.
+During winter, the only acceptable shoes are black leather lace-up standard/regular school shoes.
+Low heeled (must have distinct heel), maximum 5cm, no sports or 'street' shoes.